k127/foobar2000-mac/README.md

 	http://java.com/en/download/mac_download.jsp?locale=en

-2) MacPorts must be installed.
-Ports gives you access to a repository like Linux has to find, install, and update thousands of free *nix programs that Apple left out.
-It does this by grabbing the software code required to build into a runnable program, builds, and installs it.
-It may take longer than downloading and installing a program that is ready to install, but programs and their dependencies are more likely to run better and faster, since it was built for your exact setup instead of being built for all setups.
-Download it here:
+2) Homebrew must be installed.
+Homebrew gives you access to a repository like Linux has to find, install, and update thousands of free *nix programs that Apple left out.

- This has a few steps which cost nothing but time, which are

-	a) Download and install the macports installer from macports.org
+ 	a) Download and install the Homebrew installer from <https://brew.sh/>

 	b) Install Xcode from Apple's *App Store*.
 It's free.